-I am a mycologist with a passion for developing fungal applications that benefit humanity.
-In my research, I use evolutionary genomics to understand how fungal symbioses are established, maintained, and evolve over time.
+profile_feb22I am a mycologist with a passion for understanding how fungal symbioses are established, maintained, and evolve over time.
 I am a Professor in the Botany and Plant Pathology Department at Oregon State University in Corvallis, OR, USA.

 I am fascinated by the questions: how do fungi interact with the world, and how can they help us?